 Citizens around the world are concerned about nation state actors sabotaging critical and election infrastructure.
 These attacks not only impact domestic policies, they have negative, and dangerous, international ramifications.

 For example, last July a grand jury issued a detailed indictment on international interference during the 2016 U.S. presidential election.
 Details in the indictment indicate that nation-state actors utilized encrypted tunnels to target vulnerabilities in election infrastructure, along with other attack methods.

-Attacks that hide in encrypted tunnels are difficult to detect and block without a comprehensive machine identity protection program in place.
+Attacks that hide in encrypted tunnels are difficult to detect and block without a comprehensive machine identity management program in place.